ashlynnprasad/langmann-2021/pages/environmentalimpact.md

       {% include feature/item-figure.html objectid="langmann031" width="100" %}
     </div>
     <div class="col-sm-4">
-      This image shows the scope of a mining operation in Ladysmith, B.C.
+      <br><br>This image shows the scope of a mining operation in Ladysmith, B.C.
 The photographer has used a wide-angle shot to give viewers an impression of how much coal the mine has produced.
 This photographic tactic is similar to one that photographers employed to depict mass deforestation in several of the images above.
     </div>
   </div>
 </div>